kociumba/Kcrypter/README.md

 # Kcrypter

-this is a text encrypter i wrote motivated by my illusions of grandure.
+This is a text encrypter i wrote motivated by my illusions of grandure.

-this was intended for encoding links but it can just as wel used for encoding text messages and other things.
+This was intended for encoding links but it can just as wel used for encoding text messages and other things.

+#### *And yes you have to compile it yourself,  don't be a pussy.*